SSAT, ISEE & HSPT Prep & School Placement Advising

 The Independent School’s Entrance Exam (ISEE)

 The ISEE tests students in fourth through seventh grade.
 The ISEE consists of five sections: verbal, which tests vocabulary through synonyms and sentence completions; quantitative reasoning, including comparison questions; reading comprehension, focused on passage-based reading skills; one mathematics section; and an un-scored writing sample.
 Students often find the quantitative comparison questions on the middle and upper level exams difficult.
 Sixth graders taking the middle level ISEE often struggle with the math section because it tests mathematical concepts they may not be familiar with.
 All questions are multiple choice with four answer choices.
 Students are not penalized for incorrect answers.
 The ISEE provides a scaled score and percentile rank comparing the results to students in the same grade that have taken the exam over the previous three years.
 The ISEE is offered throughout the year, however, students can only take it once a quarter as defined by the ERB.
-Since independent schools usually require students take the ISEE in the fall, most students will only be able to take the ISEE once.
-Students can take the ISEE on paper at a local independent school andprivately or can take it on a computer at a testing site.
+Students can take the ISEE on paper at a local independent school and privately or can take it on a computer at a testing site.

 The High School Placement Test (HSPT)